samyrjob/samyrjob/README.md

 -->
 # Samy Rjob

 Hello!
-I'm Samy 👨‍💻, an experienced French Full Stack Developer.
+My name is Samy 👨‍💻, a passionate and experienced French Full Stack Developer.
 Skilled in a broad range of languages such as Python 🐍, Java ⚡️☕️, Ruby 💎 and TypeScript.
 I design effective solutions with great efficiency 🚀.
 I'm driven to expand my expertise in building scalable, high-impact software solutions 📊.
 I introduce myself as a real tech spearhead to boost the growth of your business 💼.

 My work philosophy consists of three key points: